JUST ANNOUNCED! Our 2016 Prize WINNER:

-Winners of the Escalante-Gradillas prize exemplify the commitment to learning, discipline, character-building, and high expectations that characterized Garfield High School when Jaime Escalante taught there and Henry Gradillas was its principal.
+In 2014, TheBestSchools.org established the annual Escalante-Gradillas Prize for Best in Education.
+Winners of prize exemplify the commitment to learning, discipline, character-building, and high expectations that characterized East L.A.’s Garfield High School when Jaime Escalante taught there and Henry Gradillas was its principal.

 Whom should you nominate?

-For the 2016 Best in Education prize we’re looking for a teacher who is having a huge positive impact on students, making a real difference not just for the present but also for the rest of their lives.
+For the 2017 Best in Education prize we’re looking for a school administrator who is having a huge positive impact on students, making a real difference not just for the present but also for the rest of their lives.

-The kinds of challenges a prize winner has to overcome can come from any corner.
-Perhaps your nominee is facing a community racked with poverty, maybe a hurricane or tornado has devastated your neighborhood?
-Perhaps there’s a local drug problem endangering students’ well-being?
-Perhaps there’s simply been a history of mediocrity, complacency, or a lack of discipline that must be hurdled?
-Your community’s challenges are as unique as the teachers and educators who rise to the challenge.
+Challenges a nominee must overcome may vary.
+Perhaps your nominee faces a community racked with poverty, or a tornado or earthquake devastated the school’s neighborhood.
+Perhaps local drug problems endanger students’ well-being.
+Perhaps a history of mediocrity, complacency, or a lack of discipline plagues the district.
+Your community’s particular challenges are as unique as the teachers and educators who rise to face them.